Fire triggers pollution concerns at US Steel coke plant

-Another fire at U.S. Steel’s massive coke plant outside Pittsburgh knocked a key pollution control system offline Monday, triggering a health warning as officials monitored the air around the plant for signs of a release of toxic sulfur dioxide.
+The second fire in six months at U.S. Steel’s massive coke plant outside Pittsburgh knocked a key pollution control system offline for nearly 16 hours Monday, prompting a health warning for residents and stern words from the region’s top elected official.

+The steelmaker announced late Monday that it had completed repairs following a small electrical fire, and equipment that removes toxic sulfur dioxide from coke oven gases was back in operation.
+The mishap did impact the neighborhood’s air quality, according to U.S. Steel.

+“Restarting the desulfurization facility and minimizing the potential for impacts to the environment and community were of the highest priority for the company,” said U.S. Steel spokeswoman Meghan Cox.

+A Christmas Eve fire in the same area of the plant caused $40 million in damage and significant releases of sulfur dioxide, a pungent byproduct of fossil fuel combustion that can make it hard to breathe.

+“I’m very disappointed that this is happening again.
+People in this community need assurance that the pollution control equipment is reliable and usable,” County Executive Rich Fitzgerald said in a statement issued three hours before U.S. Steel announced it had resumed normal operations.

-It was the second fire since December at U.S. Steel’s Clairton coke works, the largest facility of its kind in the United States.
-The plant turns coal into coke, one of the raw materials of steel.
+Health officials have levied more than $2 million in fines against U.S. Steel since June 2018 over persistent emissions problems at the coke works, the largest facility of its kind in the United States.
+The plant in Clairton turns coal into coke, a raw ingredient in the steelmaking process.

 While the Dec.
-24 fire triggered significant releases of sulfur dioxide, a pungent byproduct of fossil fuel combustion that can cause breathing problems, Allegheny County health officials said Monday that monitoring equipment had not detected a similar spike from latest blaze.
-Nevertheless, the elderly, parents of children and people with respiratory conditions “should be aware of the potential for elevated levels of (sulfur dioxide),” the Allegheny County Health Department said in a statement.
+24 fire triggered significant releases of sulfur dioxide, health officials said Monday that monitoring equipment had not detected a similar spike from latest blaze.
+Nevertheless, the elderly, parents of children and people with respiratory conditions “should be aware of the potential for elevated levels of (sulfur dioxide),” the health department had said in a statement.

+Environmental groups lambasted U.S. Steel for its repeated lapses at the Clairton coke works, pointing to a May 17 incident in which the company reported a large release of 525,000 pounds (238,138 kilograms) of coke oven gas from a pressure release valve.
+The Breathe Project, an environmental group, said it discovered the release through a search of the U.S. Coast Guard’s National Response Center database of discharges of oil, chemicals and other substances.

+“There is clear evidence that the problems at this plant have not been resolved and this plant cannot operate under control,” said Matt Mehalik, executive director of the Breathe Project.

-U.S. Steel said a small fire in an electrical panel around 4:30 a.m. caused three control rooms to lose power.
-Though power was restored in one control room, the others remained without electricity Monday afternoon.
-Those facilities house equipment used to remove sulfur dioxide from coke oven gases.
-The company could not immediately say when the desulfurization unit would be operational again, but said in a statement that it was taking steps to “mitigate environmental impacts.”
+In the latest incident, U.S. Steel said a small fire in an electrical panel around 4:30 a.m.
+Monday caused three control rooms to lose power.
+Though power was restored in one control room, the others, which control the desulfurization equipment, remained without electricity throughout the day.

-The Pittsburgh-based steelmaker is continuing to deal with significant regulatory and legal fallout from the Dec.
-24 fire at Clairton, which caused $40 million in damage.
+U.S. Steel is continuing to deal with significant regulatory and legal fallout from the Dec.
+24 fire at Clairton.

 Two Pennsylvania environmental groups, PennEnvironment and the Clean Air Council, have filed a federal lawsuit that alleges U.S. Steel violated the Clean Air Act by operating the plant without its desulfurization unit for more than three months.
 In a separate lawsuit, a woman alleges she suffered headaches, a persistent cough, throat irritation and difficulty breathing.
 That suit seeks class action status.